dotsam/homebridge-milight/README.md

 The node-milight-promise library provides additional debugging output when the MILIGHT_DEBUG environmental variable is set

 # Changelog

+### 0.1.1
+ * Fix bug where a MiLight controller object was created for each lamp, thus breaking the repeat and delay logic of the node-milight-promise library.

 ### 0.1.0
  * Refactor to better coding practices